VAT and Taxes in Estonia: How Do They Work?

 Let’s see it.

 The good news is that your company does not pay any taxes for these contractors.
-Thanks to the innovative tax system of Estonia, any non-distributed profit that gets re-invested in the company is tax-free, and that includes contractor’s work.
+Thanks to the innovative tax system of Estonia, any non-distributed profit that gets re-invested in the company is tax-free, including the contractor’s work.

-As an exception, if you or any of your employees are location-independent individuals, not having a tax residence (for example, a digital nomad without tax residence), and this person certifies this fact, your company can pay this person a contractor fee, so it will be the responsibility of this person to ensure that her situation is compliant and not subject to the laws of another country.
+As an exception, if you or any of your employees are location-independent individuals, not having a tax residence (for example, a digital nomad without tax residence), your company would pay them a contractor fee instead of a regular salary.

 Imagine that Ana is the CEO of a web design agency called “Ana Web Designs OÜ”, which earns about 15,000 euros a month on different recurrent projects.